ubghacking/pen-300-scripts/README.md

 # Venom-Generator

 [!]
-THese are not going to bypass defender as is!
-This just jumpstarts your exam, with vanilla shellcode you must take and encode/encrypt/whatever to bypass defender. [!]
+These are not going to bypass defender as is!
+This just jumpstarts your exam, with vanilla shellcode you must take and encode/encrypt/whatever to bypass defender.

 This script will create all your payloads that you used in the course.